 There are two processes that must be completed before a postdoctoral researcher is allowed access to the animal facility:

 The Principal Investigator (PI) for whom the postdoctoral researcher is working must add the new staff member to an approved Animal Use Protocol.
-Nancy Middleton, the Memorial Sloan Kettering Institutional Animal Care and Use Committee Coordinator, can provide information on this process.
-She can be reached at 646-888-2407.

 The PI or research fellow must submit an Animal Facility Access Authorization form to the RARC administrative staff in ZRC-920.
 You can access this form on the RARC website on the Memorial Sloan Kettering Intranet or by calling the main office of RARC at 646-888-2400.
 The Employee Health and Wellness Service (EHWS) will review the Access Authorization form and evaluate whether the research fellow meets the Occupational Health and Safety program requirements for working with the species on the protocol.
 If the fellow requires additional testing, the EHWS will work directly with the fellow to schedule the remaining tests.
 EHWS will notify RARC Education and Quality Assurance staff when testing is completed, and access will be granted at that time.